Novelty-Based Generation of Continuous Landscapes with Diverse Local Optima Networks: Preliminaries

 In this work, we treat $f$ as a function to be maximized.

-An example is shown in~\cref{fig:1d}(\subref{1dsurface}).
+An example is shown in~\cref{fig:1d}(\subref{fig:1dsurface}).
 This instance is built from $m=3$ Gaussians $g_1, g_2, g_3$, shown as dashed lines, with the solid line representing the resulting objective function $f$.
-The set of local optima $\LO$ consists of those Gaussian centers $C=\{\sol{c}_i\}_{i=1}^{m}$ that are not dominated by any other Gaussian at their own center, and is defined as in~\eqref{localoptima}:
+The set of local optima $\LO$ consists of those Gaussian centers $C=\{\sol{c}_i\}_{i=1}^{m}$ that are not dominated by any other Gaussian at their own center, and is defined in~\cref{localoptima}:

-Because $\LO$ is by definition a subset of the Gaussian centers $C$, enumerating all local optima requires at most $m$ solution evaluations of $f$.
-Even accounting for the fact that each evaluation of $f$ requires evaluating up to $m$ Gaussians, the overall number of Gaussian evaluations is at most $O(m^2)$ and is independent of the dimensionality $d$ of the design variable space.
+Because $\LO$ is by definition a subset of the Gaussian centers $C$, enumerating all local optima requires $m$ function evaluations.
+Even accounting for the fact that each function evaluation requires evaluating up to $m$ Gaussians, the overall number of Gaussian evaluations is at most $O(m^2)$ and is independent of the dimensionality $d$ of the design variable space.